Promethazine/codeine (By mouth)

-Treats cough, or runny or stuffy nose caused by flu, allergies, or the common cold.
-This medicine is a combination that contains a narcotic cough suppressant.
+Treats cough and runny or stuffy nose caused by flu, allergies, or the common cold.
+This medicine contains a narcotic cough suppressant.

 Brand Name(s):There may be other brand names for this medicine.

-When This Medicine Should Not Be Used:You should not use this medicine if you have had an allergic reaction to codeine or promethazine or similar medicines such as Compazine®, Thorazine®, Darvocet®, Percocet®, or Demerol®.
-You should not use this medicine if you have asthma or similar breathing problems.
-This medicine should not be given to a child younger than 6 years old.
+When This Medicine Should Not Be Used:Do not use this medicine if you have had an allergic reaction to codeine, promethazine, or similar medicines (such as prochlorperazine, Compazine®, Mellaril®, Phenergan®, Thorazine®, Trilafon®).
+Do not use this medicine to treat asthma or similar breathing problems.
+Do not give this medicine to a child younger than 6 years old.
 Serious breathing problems and deaths have occurred when children have been given medicine that contains codeine.

 How to Use This Medicine:

 - Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.

 - Drink plenty of liquids to help avoid constipation.

 If a dose is missed:

 - Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.

 How to Store and Dispose of This Medicine: